image

 LABELLING AND BOTTLING OF PESTICIDES

-Minimum requirements for the labelling and bottling of pesticides are prescribed in the Pesticide Regulations.
-The requirements are set to safeguard pesticide users, the general public and the environment.
-A Guide to Labelling of Pesticides with supplement (PDF format) can be obtained from this Department.
+Minimum requirements for the labeling and bottling of pesticides are prescribed in the Pesticides Regulations (Cap.
+133A).
+The requirements are set to safeguard the users of pesticides, the general public and the environment.
+Please refer to the separate guidelines on labeling of pesticides for further details.

 IMPORT AND EXPORT OF PESTICIDES